kartikeybihani/Financify/fixes.md

 - Do not keep thinking for so long — keep it under 13–14 seconds.

 ### SESSION
+- My end goal is that Finny knows about what we have been talking about in that particular chat session.
+For example, if I ask Finny what's going on with Apple stock and then I ask it later, will it be a good addition to my portfolio?
+It should already know what we have been talking about.
+That's my whole goal.
+We can figure out different ways for this.
+Let me know.
 - Make sure that `sessionSummary` is run after sending the response to the user.
 - Then, if it is the same chat, just add that summary in the user context for the next question or query of the user.